microsoft/pxt-adafruit/docs/lessons/catch-the-egg-game/quiz.md

 ## Directions

-Use this activity document to guide your work in the [catch the egg tutorial](/microbit/lessons/catch-the-egg-game/tutorial)
+Use this activity document to guide your work in the [catch the egg challenges](/microbit/lessons/catch-the-egg-game/challenges)

 Answer the questions while completing the tutorial.
 Pay attention to the dialogues!

-## 1. Write the data type for the global variables 'basket' and 'egg'.
+## 1. Write the data type for the variables 'basket' and 'egg'.

 <br/>